-Some information on our site is held in Protable Document Format (pdf).
+Some information on our site is held in Portable Document Format (pdf).
 You will need Adobe Acrobat Reader in order to access these files.
 Adobe Acrobat Reader can be downloaded free of charge from the Adobe website.

-We provide a number of services for visually impaired patrons such as Audio-described performances and Touch Tours, and can provide information about our operas on tape, in large print format or in Braille.
+We provide a number of services for visually impaired patrons such as audio-described performances and touch tours, and can provide information about our operas on tape, in large print format or in Braille.